Off-Campus Housing Disclaimer

 Real Estate Agents

 The following agencies are some of the many real estate agencies in the community willing to help students secure off-campus housing.
-Iona College does not endorse any particular agency or communicate with any agency on behalf of students.
-The Office of Off-Campus Housing will help students prepare for conversations with local agents and for the apartment/housing search process.
+Iona University does not endorse any particular agency or communicate with any agency on behalf of students.

 - Anthony Madia '22